 "The first grant-eligible expense would be the design, which is the contract that is up before City Council — to award the design to a contractor on Monday night," Bluhm said.

 On Sept.
-12, the Troy City Council approved a contract with the Michigan Department of Transportation (MDOT) to proceed with the design and construction phase of the transit center.
+12, the Troy City Council with the Michigan Department of Transportation (MDOT) to proceed with the design and construction phase of the transit center.

 At the Nov.
 21 City Council meeting, Daniels halted progress on the transit center in favor of studying the project further and hearing opposing viewpoints to the project.
-At that meeting, Troy City Manager John Szerlag asked the City Council to make a decision by Dec.
-19 so the project could either move forward or be scrapped.
+At that meeting, Troy City Manager John Szerlag asked the City Council to so the project could either move forward or be scrapped.

 The case against the transit center